Jumping the shark: Ron Howard

-Fred Fox, Jr
+Fred Fox Jr.

-In a 2010 Los Angeles Times article, former Happy Days writer Fred Fox, Jr., who wrote the episode that later spawned the phrase, said "Was the [shark jump] episode of Happy Days deserving of its fate?
+In a 2010 Los Angeles Times article, former Happy Days writer Fred Fox Jr., who wrote the episode that later spawned the phrase, said "Was the [shark jump] episode of Happy Days deserving of its fate?
 No, it wasn't.
 All successful shows eventually start to decline, but this was not Happy Days' time."
 Fox also points not only to the success of that episode ("a huge hit" with over 30 million viewers), but also to the continued popularity of the series.
-In addition, that same season would later include the episode, "My Favorite Orkan", launching the career of the then-unknown actor, Robin Williams.
-He was consequently given his own spin-off, Mork & Mindy.

 Henry Winkler

 In a 2019 interview with NPR, Henry Winkler (Fonzie) told Terry Gross that the origin of the stunt began with the fact that he had been a water-skiing instructor as a teenager at a summer camp.
 Thus, his father used to say to him "every day for years—tell Garry Marshall that you water ski.
 Dad, I don't think I'm going to do that.
 No, no. Tell him you water ski.
 It's very important.
 I finally tell Garry, my father wants you to know I water ski."
 Winkler did all of the water skiing for the scene himself, except for the actual jump.
+The jump was performed by professional water skier Ricky McCormick.
 Gross then asked Winkler what it was "about that scene or that episode that came to signify when something's time is up—when it's over?"
 Winkler responded: "You know what?
 I don't know.
 To them, the Fonz water skiing was just like the last straw.
 The only thing is it wasn't to the audience because we were No. 1 for years after that.
 So it didn't much matter to anybody."
-In addition, he told TheWrap in 2018 that he is "not embarrassed" by the phrase.
+In addition, Winkler told TheWrap in 2018 that he is "not embarrassed" by the phrase.
 He stated that "newspapers would mention jumping the shark ... and they would show a picture of me in my leather jacket and swim shorts water-skiing.
 And at that time I had great legs.
 So I thought, 'I don't care.'
 And we were No. 1 for the next four or five years."
-As his character Barry Zuckerkorn (in the sitcom Arrested Development) hopped over a shark in Episode 13 of the second season, Winkler also noted that there "was a book, there was a board game and it is an expression that is still used today ... [and] I'm very proud that I am the only actor, maybe in the world, that has jumped the shark twice—once on Happy Days, and once on Arrested Development."
+As Winkler's character Barry Zuckerkorn, in the sitcom Arrested Development, hopped over a shark in episode 13 of the second season, Winkler also noted that there "was a book, there was a board game and it is an expression that is still used today ... [and] I'm very proud that I am the only actor, maybe in the world, that has jumped the shark twice—once on Happy Days, and once on Arrested Development."

+Others

+Some writers have argued that while Happy Days did eventually (figuratively) "jump the shark", it was not during that episode.

 Broader usage

-The idiom has been used to describe a wide variety of situations, such as the state of advertising in the digital video recorder era, and views on rural education policy, the anomalous pursuit of a company acquisition, and the decline of republics into degraded democracy and empire.
+The idiom has been used to describe a wide variety of situations, such as the state of advertising in the digital video recorder era, and views on rural education policy. and the anomalous pursuit of a company acquisition.